vovopap/blog/_posts/2019-10-22-couchdb-challenges-building-offline-first-mobile-application.md

 ```
 The next came the concerns of data integrity.
 With SQL data integrity is achieved naturally through table schemas: there is a well-defined set of constraints on what you can insert.
 On the other hand, a CouchDB database is by default loose and absolutely anything can be inserted as a document.

 CouchDB validates data using design documents.
 More specifically, using validation guards.
 And, interestingly these documents are stored among other documents in your db.
-Such design approach is very clever.
+Such a design approach is very clever.
 To understand why it is clever, we first need to understand CouchDB's replication feature (a killer feature).

 CouchDB is designed with scaling in mind.
 You can have several CouchDB instances spread across many servers constantly in sync with each other.
 If you decide to add one more CouchDB instance, all you have to do is to create the dbs in this new instance and activate replications.
 All the existing data will flow in and since design documents are treated the same way as other documents they also get replicated automatically.